 In fiscal year 2010, the ISBI implemented GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, with respect to investments held in derivative securities.
 A derivative security is an investment whose payoff depends upon the value of other assets such as commodity prices, bond and stock prices, or a market index.
-The ISBI invests in derivative instruments including forward foreign currency contracts, futures, rights and warrants.
+The ISBI invests in derivative instruments including futures, options, rights and warrants, and swaps.
 The ISBI's derivatives are considered investment derivatives.